Frequently Asked Questions

 Departments are responsible for retaining and disposing of University records in accordance with their retention periods.
 All records and copies of records made or received in the conduct of university business, regardless of physical form, are considered public records for purposes of retention and disposition.
 Departments are responsible for securely maintaining the records for the retention period indicated on the retention schedule.

 It can often be difficult for small departments to properly segregate specific functions that they perform.
 For example, if a department has one employee to perform cash receipting and accounts receivable processes, it can be a challenge to ensure proper controls exist over these procedures.
-In situations such as these, management oversight becomes even more important.
+In situations such as these, management oversight and mitigating controls becomes even more important.

 Any auditor working on campus should be able to appropriately identify themselves.
 Our suggestion is not to provide any documentation, records, or access to assets until the individual provides proper identification.
 No auditor should be offended by such a request.